TNolan01/tommy1/README.md

 ​
 ### **PostgreSQL Database**

 <p>The backend database is a PostgreSQL Database hosted via Heroku.
-The database is built around several seperate apps which have models as listed below.</p>
+The database is built around several separate apps which have models as listed below.</p>
 <br>

 #### **Apps and associated models:**